brycehenson/fast_sorted_mask/README.md

 **Future work**
+-figure out what the bump in the relative time is at 10^7.05
 - Compile to C
 - Fast 1d histogram based on this approach
   - Adaptive between sort-search and brute based on the number of input counts